 Fedora, however, is no closer to naming a starter.

 One of his favorite words is separation — when one quarterback separates himself from the pack on the practice field in the spring or fall, he’ll name him the starter.
 There was no separation this spring, thus no meaningful progress towards anointing a new starter.

 The situation will become even muddier when quarterback Brandon Harris steps on campus.
 The experienced transfer from LSU provides another option for the coaching staff, although he has an uphill battle learning the entire offense in such a short period of time.

-It took awhile for Fedora to officially name Trubisky the starter ahead of the 2016 season, even though the job was clearly his.
-Expect this quarterback battle to bleed deep into fall practices, especially with Harris in the mix.
+It took awhile for Fedora to officially name Trubisky the starter ahead of the 2016 season, even though the job was Expect this quarterback battle to bleed deep into fall practices, especially with Harris in the mix.

 Saturday’s spring game gave a tiny glimpse into who could step into the new roles.
 Receiver Roscoe Johnson had a good first half and showed Switzerian abilities to create separation and collect yards after the catch.

 Juval Mollette caught three touchdown passes, albeit while preying on the second-team secondary.
 At 6-foot-4, he might take over the Bug Howard red-zone role.
 And Anthony Ratliff-Williams flashed some potential as a field-stretching deep threat.
 The common themes here are flashes and potential — developing consistent play is the next step.

 Running back is even more of a question mark.
 Neither Jordon Brown nor transfer Stanton Truitt suited up Saturday, leaving all the carries to Michael Carter and walk-ons Schmidt, Darius Graves and Antonio James.
 Carter finished with 31 yards on nine carries.
 The walk-ons each had their moments.